svanderburg/nix-processmgmt/README.md

 Nix-based process management framework
 ======================================
-This repository contains a very experimental prototype implementation of a operating system and process manager agnostic Nix-based process managed framework that can be used to run multiple instances of services on a single machine, using Nix to deliver and isolate all required package dependencies and
+This repository contains a very experimental prototype implementation of an operating system and process manager agnostic Nix-based process managed framework that can be used to run multiple instances of services on a single machine, using Nix to deliver and isolate all required package dependencies and